marcuslin/react_practice/readme.md

 ## Step 1: Install node
-Skip this part if you already had node.
+Skip this part if you already installed node.
 If not visit [this page](https://changelog.com/install-node-js-with-homebrew-on-os-x/) and follow the instructions.

 **NOTE:** You might need to install **homebrew** as well.